groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 ![](/assets/rhode_C2_closeup_1.JPG) ![](/assets/rhode_C2_closeup_2.JPG)

-Two chemical terms with a "v" instead of a "y".
+Two different chemical terms, each with a "v" instead of a "y".
 These mistakes were eerily similar to the typos that Gemini found in the ingredient lists of the counterfeit Packages A and B.

-Is it possible that the product from Sephora is also fake?
+**Is it possible that the product from Sephora was also fake?**

 To find out, I went to the source and purchased a tube of Rhode Peptide Lip Tint (ribbon) directly from [Rhode's website](https://www.rhodeskin.com/products/peptide-lip-tint-ribbon):